art, thrills, and

 The Chicago International Film Festival announced an ambitious schedule for its 55th annual run during a press event yesterday morning at AMC Theatres River East.

-Hosted by Artistic Director Mimi Plauché and programmers Anthony Kaufman, Alissa Simon, and Sam Flancher, the presentation illuminated a startling range of films and ventured into a multitude of topics, genres, and passions that that the October 16-27 celebration will explore this year.
+Hosted by Artistic Director Mimi Plauché and programmers Anthony Kaufman, Alissa Simon, and Sam Flancher, the presentation illuminated a startling range of films and ventured into a multitude of topics, genres, and passions that the October 16-27 celebration will explore this year.

 Alysa Nahimias’ The New Bauhaus celebrates the essential role that Chicago played in growing an internationally renowned style of architecture and design.
 James Mangold’s Ford V Ferrari is a high-speed historical thriller starring Matt Damon and Christian Bale.
 Jim Farrell’s The Torch is a “stirring” documentary about Chicago Bluesman Buddy Guy.